UFO In Sheffield: CCTV Camera Films UFO Hovering Over City Center [Video]

 Another S-shaped UFO object like the one in the Sheffield video was also spotted by a YouTube poster in Philadelphia, and she said that it was 100 feet up in the sky and had a steady and slow rotation.

-Sheffield in South Yorkshire has had a large number of UFO sighting over the years and The Star reported in 2015 that many people have even called 999 to report UFOs and aliens.
+Sheffield in South Yorkshire has had a large number of UFO sighting over the years, and the Star reported in 2015 that many people have even called 999 to report UFOs and aliens.
 The publication then published a list of some of those telephone calls and what the results had been.

 After watching the videos of alleged UFOs in Sheffield, do you believe that these are actual alien spacecraft or could they be something less exotic?